The Cloths of Heaven

 Ketevan Beridze

-Though lighter in tone than many figures within the story, Katy plays an important role in the emotional balance of the novel.
-She represents youth at its most alive: playful, passionate, hopeful, and unafraid to shine brightly despite the darkness surrounding the city.
+Though lighter in tone than many figures in the story, Katy plays an important role in the emotional balance of the novel.
+She widens the constellation of young people around Al and Shezzy and reminds the reader that not every supporting life must be tragic to matter.